 In the case of individuals bringing a lawsuit against a public entity, there are certain notice requirements that if not complied with could bar a future lawsuit.
 For example, public entities or employees must be put on notice of an incident or injury within 90 days of the event.
 Because different cases have so many different notice requirements or statutes of limitations, it is important to speak with a personal injury lawyer in Medford that will be able to advise on if the case is still eligible to be heard by the courts.

-Shared fault is assigned when the person filing the lawsuit was partially to blame for the injury and in these cases, courts will use the modified comparative negligence rule.
+Shared fault is assigned when the person filing the lawsuit is partially to blame for the injury and in these cases, courts will use the modified comparative negligence rule.

 By this rule, the amount of compensation awarded will be reduced by the amount of the plaintiff’s fault.
 If the plaintiff was 25 percent at fault for a car accident, their compensation would then be reduced by 25 percent.
 When the plaintiff is 50 percent or more to blame, they are not entitled to any compensation.
 Unfortunately, this is one more reason why personal injury cases can become so complicated, cementing the necessity of a personal injury lawyer in Medford.